mgrowette/dogs-api/README.md

 }
 ```

-A successfully created breed will result in a `201 - Created` response and the breed document will be returned in the response body.
-The response body will include an `_id` and `_rev` properties.
+A successfully created breed will result in a `201 - Created` response code and a response body which includes an `id`, `rev`, and `ok` properties.

 ```
 {
+  "ok": true,
-  "_id": "breed_german-shepherd",
+  "id": "breed_german-shepherd",
-  "_rev": "1-kej3jwkd3343k4jksjskr"
-  "name": "German Shepherd",
-  "desc": "The German Shepherd Dog is one of America's most popular dog breeds — for good reason.
-He's an intelligent and capable working dog.
-His devotion and courage are unmatched.
-And he's amazingly versatile, excelling at most anything he's trained to do: guide and assistance work for the handicapped, police and military.", "country": "Germany",
-  "type": "breed"
+  "rev": "1-A7157A5EA545C99B00FF904EEF05FDFD9"
 }
 ```

 ## Get a breed